 - When butter has melted and is no longer foaming, add the diced chicken to the pan.

-- Cook chicken, stirring occasionally, until chicken begins to brown on all sides, but is not yet cooked throughout.
+- Cook chicken, stirring occasionally, until chicken begins to brown on all sides, but is not yet cooked throughout – about 5 minutes.

 - Stir in vinegar, scraping up browned bits.
 When vinegar has almost completely evaporated, stir in broth.

 - Simmer broth, stirring occasionally until it thickens, about 15-20 minutes.
 The broth is thick enough when you can “draw” a line on the bottom of the pan with a spoon, and the line does not immediately fill in.
 While the filling simmers, prepare the biscuit topping.

 - Once the broth has thickened, add heavy cream and peas.
 Bring mixture to a simmer.
 Turn heat to low.
 Simmer until mixture is thick and gravy-like.
 Taste before adding salt and pepper.
 Season to taste with salt and pepper, if necessary.